Target User: Capital One customers who pay only their minimum amount due on their credit card.

 Problem Solved: How might I help people stay out of debt and improve their credit scores by connecting a behavior (paying off their credit card) to how it affects their credit score?

-: UX Designer + UX Writer
+My Role: UX Designer + UX Writer

 Because if you don't have a process, you don't know what you're doing.